 - First, the 980 is best for carpets courtesy of the Carpet Boost feature that steps up suction power to 1700Pa when in max mode.
-The i7 and i7+ still use an older motor and can manage a maximum of 1000Pa and run on a single speed.
+The i7 and i7+ still use an older motor and can manage the same maximum of 1700Pa and run on a single speed.

-- When it comes to bin management, both vacuums feature a 0.3L bin with full bin indicator, but the i7+ has an additional CleanBase unit that can empty the primary bin for thirty days straight and this is the i7’s greatest feature.
+- When it comes to bin management, the i7 uses a 0.4L, and the 980 features a 0.6L bin.
+Both have full bin indicators, but the i7+ has an additional CleanBase unit.
+This is the i7’s greatest feature that allows it to empty the primary bin for thirty days straight.

 - As for navigation, the i7 uses iAdapt 3.0, which incorporates Imprint Smart Mapping.
 This is a function iAdapt 2.0 misses out on.